Last Updated: September 18, 2014

 Welcome to the LES FAQ Page designed for Law Enforcement Agencies.
 Please select a FAQ below.
 You can also utilize your browser's Find function.

-If you are a law enforcement official or government agency wishing to serve a criminal or administrative subpoena, or pen register, trap, trace, or wiretap court order on CenturyLink for records, you may do so by fax or mail:
+If you are a law enforcement official or government agency wishing to serve a criminal or administrative subpoena, or pen register, trap, trace, or wiretap court order on CenturyLink for records, you may do so by fax, email, or direct mail: